REGIONAL CALENDAR OF EVENTS

 150th Anniversary of the East Tennessee, Campaigns, October 2-5, 2014, Myers Farm, 3415 Gap Creek Rd., Bulls Gap, TN.
 Event organized by The Armies of Tennessee.
 For additional info, please visit www.easttennesseecampaign.com.

 Battle of Blountville Civil War Reenactment, Oct.
 10-12, 2014, Historic Blountville, TN.
 Event brought to you by 2014 Battle of Blountville Reenactment Committee, Battle of Blountville Civil War Military Park, and the Sullivan County Department of Archives and Tourism.
-Further details to be announced January 1, 2014.
+For information, please call Chairman Ric Dulaney at 423.863.5247.
+Further details to be announced in January 2014.

 - Overmountain Men 15K Race, Sat., Oct.
 11, 2014.
 The public is invited to the 4th Annual Overmountain Men Victory Run from Sycamore Shoals to Rocky Mount to commemorate the victorious return route of the Overmountain Men following the Battle of King's Mountain on October 7, 1780.
 Runners and non-runners are invited to participate in the activities of the day.
 For details check the Rocky Mount website: www.rockymountmuseum.com.